-The GCSE Physical Education course is entirely separate from the compulsory practical Physical Education and Games lessons taken by all pupils in Years 10 & 11.
-This new course introduced in September 2016 is noticeably more demanding and challenging than before.
-The AQA specification aims to improve the pupils’ knowledge and understanding about physical activity as well as providing them with the opportunity to demonstrate sporting excellence in a limited range of recognised sports.
+The GCSE Physical Education course is entirely separate from the compulsory practical Physical Education and afternoon sporting enrichment lessons taken by all pupils across all Key Stages.
+The course introduced in September 2016 is noticeably more demanding and challenging.
+The AQA specification aims to improve the pupils’ knowledge and understanding of physical activity as well as provide them with the opportunity to demonstrate sporting excellence in a more limited range of recognised sports.

-The content is designed to enable pupils to enjoy and understand the benefits of living a healthy and active lifestyle, to provide a route to Further Education at QEGS in the form of A level Physical Education & Sport, and then eventually to Higher Education at University where career-related opportunities will develop.
+The curriculum is designed to enable students to enjoy and understand the benefits of living a healthy and active lifestyle and to examine some of the factors that impact on sport and physical activity both within the community and at elite level.
 It can be sub divided into a number of inter-related yet discrete topics within the course:

 - Health, fitness and a healthy active lifestyle to include training programmes and diet